d-dof/survey_in_m2/survey_in_m2.md

 <a name="ash2020"> </a>[37] Jordan T Ash, Chicheng Zhang, Akshay Krishnamurthy, John Langford, and Alekh Agarwal.
 Deep batch active learning by diverse, uncertain gradient lower bounds.
 In *International Conference on Learning Representations*, 2020.

 <a name="grandvalet2005"> </a>[38] Yves Grandvalet and Yoshua Bengio.
 Semi-supervised learning by entropy minimization.
 In *Advances in Neural Information Processing Systems*, pages 529–536, 2005.

+<a name="zhu2003"> </a>[39] Xiaojin Zhu, Zoubin Ghahramani, and John D Lafferty.
+Semi-supervised learning using gaussian fields and harmonic functions.
+In *Proceedings of the 20th International Conference on Machine learning*, pages 912–919, 2003.